Whakaari / White Island: Name

 The Māori name Whakaari is recorded in multiple 19th century texts by Europeans, with one mention dating back to 1849, though spelling varied including Wakaari, Whakari, and Whaka ari.
 The name Whakaari means "to make visible" or "exposed to view".
 The full Māori name for the island is te puia whakaari, meaning "The Dramatic Volcano".

-Whakaari was named "White Island" by Captain Cook on 1 November 1769, Cook noted in his journal I have named it White Island because as such it always appeared to us.
+Whakaari was named "White Island" by Captain Cook on 1 November 1769.
+Cook noted in his journal, "I have named it White Island because as such it always appeared to us".
 According to LINZ this name came from the dense clouds of white steam emanating from it.
 Alternatively, he may have been alluding to the guano deposits that once covered the island.
 Although Cook sailed close to the island, he did not record that it was a volcano.

 The island's official name was changed from "White Island (Whakaari)" to "Whakaari / White Island" in 1997.
 This makes it one of many places in New Zealand with dual Māori and English names.

 Mythology

 Some Māori myths describe Whakaari as part of Ngātoro-i-rangi's ascent of Tongariro.
 In one account, he called on his ancestors for warmth; the fire was kindled on Whakaari and brought to him.
 Other versions of this story are similar but it is his sisters, or the gods, who send him warmth from Whakaari.

 Other stories give origin stories for the island.
-One states that it rose from the deep after the god Maui, having first touched fire was so greatly tortured by the pain that he instantly dived under water to calm his pain; and in the place where he shook the fire from him arose Whakaari.
+One states that it rose from the deep after the god Māui, having first touched fire was so greatly tortured by the pain that he instantly dived under water to calm his pain; and in the place where he shook the fire from him arose Whakaari.
 Another tells that Moutohora Island and Whakaari / White Island were peaks in the Huiarau Range near Waikaremoana but were jealous of each other, and rushed towards the ocean, leaving behind them the tracks that now form the Whakatane valley and either the Tauranga or Te Waimana valley.
 Whakaari was faster, so got to the better position where it stands today.